 169. Pretzel Logic (1974) - Steely Dan

 Pretzel Logic begat Donald Fagen and Walter Becker's use of session musicians, (at this stage just used on overdubs), but guitarists Denny Dias and Jeff "Skunk" Baxter were still on board.
-The hit "Rikki Don't Lose That Number" kicks off Logic, followed by some funk in the form of "Night By Night", and then the folk-rock tinged "Any Major Dude Will Tell You", all with more funk showing up later in "Monkey In Your Soul", some blues with the title track, and a rare instrumental and cover, Duke Ellington's "East St. Louis Toodle-Oo".
-Throwing these labels on these jams though is slightly misleading as everything is distinctly Dan here.
+The hit "Rikki Don't Lose That Number" kicks off Logic, followed by some funk in the form of "Night By Night", and then the folk-rock tinged "Any Major Dude Will Tell You", all with even more funk showing up later in "Monkey In Your Soul", some blues with the title track, and a rare instrumental and cover, Duke Ellington's "East St. Louis Toodle-Oo".
+Throwing these labels on these jams though is misleading as everything is distinctly Dan here.
 The band's blend of smooth jazz is at their poppy best, with only Aja defeating it.

 168. The Game (1980) - Queen